zydou/arti/doc/Architecture.md

 when they already exist.

-`tor-guardmgr`: Manage a set of "guard nodes" that clients can use for connecting to the first relays on their citrcuit.
+`tor-guardmgr`: Manage a set of "guard nodes" that clients can use for connecting to the first relays on their circuit.

 `tor-circmgr`: Creates circuits as requested, returning existing circuits when they already exist.